net-commander/windows-dist/documentation/docFiles/16_Exporter/_index.md

 ## Usage

-1.Run IDE action "Window/Export" and follow the instructions.
+1. Run IDE action "Window/Export" and follow the instructions.

 2.Run start.bat or start_linux.sh, located in the exported folder.
 The openend terminal will show at which URL the applications can be opened.